-Competency: (iv) Professional values, attitudes, and behaviors Elements associated with this competency from IR C-8 D Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
-Actively seek and demonstrate openness and responsiveness to feedback and supervision.
-Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
-Program-defined elements associated with this competency (if applicable) • N/A Required training/experiential activities to meet each element.
+Competency: (iv) Professional values, attitudes, and behaviors Elements associated with this competency from IR C-8 D Program-defined elements associated with this competency (if applicable) • N/A Required training/experiential activities to meet each element.
 If applicable, clarify where activity description (e.g., syllabus) is located.
 During practicum placements (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum), Students are expected to behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.
 Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
 Actively seek and demonstrate openness and responsiveness to feedback and supervision.
 Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
-Students will also engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness by completing Advanced Professional Development (PSY 4499).
+Students will also engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional functioning; engage in activities to maintain and improve performance, well-being, and professional functioning; engage in activities to maintain and improve performance, well-being, and professional functioning; engage in activities to maintain and improve performance, well-being, and professional functioning; engage in activities to maintain and improve performance, well-being, and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness by completing Advanced Professional Development (PSY 4499).
 How outcomes are measured How outcomes are measured: Evaluation tool and self-study location: